 1. What is it?

-Slingers (Chrysoblephus puniceus) are schooling, fast growing fish that are able to change sex from female to male making them susceptible to overfishing.
-The most recent assessments show that they are being fished sustainably.
+Slingers (Chrysoblephus puniceus) are schooling, fast growing demersal species, associated with reefs and rocky bottom habitats, occurring in coastal waters between 10 and 80 m depth.
+They are able to change sex from female to male making them susceptible to overfishing.
+Stock levels are uncertain.

 2. How was it caught or farmed?South Africa

 Slingers are caught using traditional linefishing methods.
 Linefishery uses traditional rod and reel or handlines.
 Linefishing is a relatively selective fishing method with few impacts on the marine environment and little accidental bycatch.Mozambique

 Slingers are also caught in Mozambique using uses traditional rod-and-reel methods and handlines to catch a variety of reef and bottom associated species.
 The fishery is likely to cause significant damage to some listed, overfished or highly vulnerable species, specifically, demersal reef species that are overexploited or overfished.
 The fishery has few discards and there are very few “non-target” species landed in the sector.

 Slingers are caught mainly within the inshore zone around KwaZulu-Natal.
 Management for the sector is considered partly effective.
 In South Africa this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag limits (5pp/pd) and minimum size limits (25cm) for recreational fishers.
 There is some concern over the impact of the small-scale fishery rights allocation beyond the recommended TAE and the continuously growing recreational sector.Mozambique